We're not big fans of New Year’s resolutions. The season’s air is thick with them, they are well intended, but far more likely to fail than succeed.

 - Cut in half the amount of alcoholic and sugary beverages you drink

 - Drink enough water: half an ounce per pound of body weight per day.
-So: 140 pounds?
-70 ounces of water—paced through the day.
-Easier than it sounds
+So: 150 pounds?
+75 ounces of water—paced through the day.
+(This is is easier than it sounds, but has huge benefits.)

-- Walk for 10–15 minutes a day, increasing your time and distance, or interval and weight training
+- Walk for 10–15 minutes a day (increasing your time and distance as you build this routine to 30 minutes a day), or add interval and weight training.
+After all, movement is life!

-- Pick one goal for improving your diet—cutting out sodium or refined carbohydrates, eating more healthy fats, increasing the quantity and variety of vegetables in your diet—and stick with it for 3 months.
-Then go back and add another specific, achievable diet related goal, until you have exactly the diet you think of when you think of a healthy diet
+- Pick one goal for improving your diet (i.e., swap out processed foods for nutrient-dense produce, reduce refined carbohydrates for complex fiber-rich carbs, eat more healthy fats, "eat the rainbow" by increasing the quantity and variety of vegetables in your diet, etc.), and stick with it for 3 months.
+Then, add another specific, achievable diet-related goal, until you have exactly the healthy diet you desire.

 Here’s to happy, healthy holidays—and all days to come!